 Pakistan-origin British police officers introduce hijab as part of their uniform

-NORTH YORKSHIRE: Two Pakistan-origin British police officers Uzma Amireddy and Arfan Rahouf introduce Hijab as part of police uniform in which has been approved by North Yorkshire police department, ARY News reported on Monday.
+NORTH YORKSHIRE: Two Pakistan-origin British police officers Uzma Amireddy and Arfan Rahouf introduce Hijab as part of police uniform in which has been approved by North Yorkshire police department.

 Uzma Amireddy was born in Lahore and has been in England since she was 13 years old where she later joined the British police department ten years ago.
 She also acts as a coordinator for Positive Action Campaign in police and has now become the first Muslim woman to wear hijab as part of her police uniform on duty.